aaronk/kitzmiller.dev/content/introduction.md

     <a href="images/hn-scrum.png"><img src="images/hn-scrum.png" style="width: 500px"/></a>
 </div>

-It finally dawned on me why so many of these things were interesting, but irrelevant.
+It finally became clear why so many of these things were interesting, but irrelevant.
 Why I felt behind because I didn't need Kubernetes.
 Why advice about aggressive refactoring and converting everything to GraphQL seemed so insane.